What’s in This Article

 Best Street Vendors for Midye Dolma

-- Taksim Square: Vendors here serve classic stuffed mussels with plenty of fresh lemon.
+- Taksim Square and İstiklal Caddesi: Vendors here serve the classic stuffed version with plenty of fresh lemon.
+The carts along İstiklal are easy to spot and consistently busy.

-- Kadıköy Market: A busy food market with some of the freshest options in the city.
+- Kadıköy Market: One of the freshest options in the city, thanks to the area’s proximity to the fish market.

-- Beyoğlu: Look for carts offering unique, modern twists on the traditional recipe.
+- Beyoğlu: Look for carts offering modern twists on the traditional recipe.

-- Galata Bridge: Eat stuffed mussels while enjoying views of the water.
+- Galata Bridge: Eat stuffed mussels while watching boats pass through the Golden Horn.

-- Ortaköy: A lively neighborhood perfect for snacking near the shore.
+- Ortaköy: A lively waterfront neighborhood that’s ideal for snacking near the shore.

 Must-Try Vendors